 Macintosh® OSX® 10.6 operating system

 ABC Reader DVDs: Preschool-Kindergarten

+Level 1

 Help prepare your child to read with these DVDs that teach the foundational skills to help him become a fluent, confident reader.
 Through the ABC Reader Set, your child will learn the alphabet, rhyming, vocabulary, and other skills necessary to prepare for formal reading instruction.
 Plus, the videos are full of rich animation and memorable songs that are sure to get your child singing and dancing along.